arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Types of Warrants in Arkansas

-Arkansas arrest warrants are issued when there is probable cause to believe a person has committed a crime or violated a court order.
+An Arkansas arrest warrant is typically issued to local law enforcement agencies, such as Conway PD or the Fort Smith Police Department, when there is probable cause to believe a person has committed a crime or violated a court order.
 An arrest warrant must be based on an affidavit or testimony that provides sufficient facts and details to justify the warrant.
-Arrest warrants must also specify the name of the arrestee, the offense charged, and the amount of bail, if any.
-In Arkansas, an arrest warrant can be executed at any time and place unless a misdemeanor warrant specifies a certain time or place for execution.
-It is cleared by arresting the person, posting bail, or appearing in court.
+Such warrants also typically specify:

 What is a Search Warrant in Arkansas?

-In Arkansas, a search warrant is official authorization to search a designated location in pursuit of evidence related to a criminal activity.
-They ensure that searches happen with the approval and supervision of the judiciary.
+In Arkansas, a search warrant is official authorization to search a designated location for possible evidence related to criminal activity.
+Obtaining a warrant before visiting a location helps ensure that the searches happen with the approval and supervision of the judiciary.

 To obtain a search warrant, Arkansas law enforcement agencies must convince a judge or magistrate that there's evidence related to a crime at that location.
 Probable cause is further strengthened by a detailed written statement (affidavit) or speaking under oath (sworn testimony) in requesting the search warrant.

-The process is initiated with law enforcement officers presenting their case to the judge, who then reviews the information to ascertain whether sufficient probable cause exists.
-If the judge is satisfied, they issue the search warrant, outlining the location to be searched and the specific items or evidence sought, often setting a timeframe for execution per the Arkansas Criminal Procedure Manual.
+While the approach may vary for some cases, the process typically begins with law enforcement officers presenting their case to the judge, who then reviews the information to ascertain whether sufficient probable cause exists.
+If the judge is satisfied, they issue the search warrant, outlining the location to be searched and the specific items or evidence sought, often setting a timeframe for execution per the Arkansas Criminal Procedure Manual

 How Long Does It Take to Get a Search Warrant?